cph-cachet/research.package/README.md

 The main features of Research Package are:

 - [Obtaining informed consent](https://carp.cachet.dk/obtaining-consent/) from participants, including support for a signature.
-- [Creating surveys](https://carp.cachet.dk/creating-a-survey/) and questionnaires with a wide range of answer formats (e.g., likert scale, date pickers, image pickers, etc.), such as the [WHO5](https://www.psykiatri-regionh.dk/who-5/Documents/WHO-5%20questionaire%20-%20English.pdf) survey.
+- [Creating surveys](https://carp.cachet.dk/creating-a-survey/) and questionnaires with a wide range of answer formats (e.g., Likert scale, date pickers, image pickers, etc.), such as the [WHO5](https://www.psykiatri-regionh.dk/who-5/Documents/WHO-5%20questionaire%20-%20English.pdf) survey.
 - [Supporting localizations](https://carp.cachet.dk/localization/) of surveys and informed consent.

 Research Package is part of the overall [CACHET Research Platform (CARP)](https://carp.cachet.dk) with also provides a Flutter package for mobile and wearable sensing called [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing).
-The CACHET [Pulmonary Monitor](https://github.com/cph-cachet/pulmonary_monitor_app) app shows how mobile sensing can be combined with collection of survery data from users.
+The CACHET [Pulmonary Monitor](https://github.com/cph-cachet/pulmonary_monitor_app) app shows how mobile sensing can be combined with collection of survey data from users.

 ## Documentation